Interested in STEM outreach?

 Primary Engineer is a not-for-profit organisation established in 2005.
 Their aim is to encourage young people to consider careers in STEM related professions, and believes that this should start at an early age.

 They're looking for engineers to help them inspire the next generation of engineers.
-If you're interested in engaging with younger students visit their website for more information or to register your interest.
+If you're interested in engaging with younger students visit the Primary Engineer website for more information or to register your interest.

 How IChemE can help